Majjhima Nikāya 36

 ‘abhijānāmi kho panāhaṁ pitu sakkassa kammante sītāya jambucchāyāya nisinno vivicceva kāmehi vivicca akusalehi dhammehi savitakkaṁ savicāraṁ vivekajaṁ pītisukhaṁ paṭhamaṁ jhānaṁ upasampajja viharitā.

-‘I recall sitting in the cool shade of the rose-apple tree while my father the Sakyan was off working.
+‘I recall sitting in the cool shade of a black plum tree while my father the Sakyan was off working.
 Quite secluded from sensual pleasures, secluded from unskillful qualities, I entered and remained in the first absorption, which has the rapture and bliss born of seclusion, while placing the mind and keeping it connected.

 Siyā nu kho eso maggo bodhāyā’ti?